vackosar/vackosar.github.io/_posts/2023-03-24-Symbolic-vs-Connectionist-Machine-Learning.md

 Yes, it’s true that humans as well hallucinate.
 For example, you may have a **false memory**, so maybe you don’t remember everything perfectly.
 For example, if there is a crime, oftentimes the people have actually different accounts.

+### How Humans Reduce Hallucinations and Improve Reasoning

 We already developed approaches how to deal with these issues.
 We write down **symbols** and into the symbols we can even encode **rules**.
 And the rules can operate on the symbols and it’s like a perfect system.
 It was super successful in understanding the world because we used it to create **mathematics**, which was used for **accounting, physics, and engineering**.

 Because we can write things down and they don’t disappear, they stay the same.
 It’s an **immutable storage**.
 We can also think about the things multiple times.
 And another thing that perhaps is also important is that we can **act in the world** and so we can **sample new data** and learn new things from experience.